If you are going to work

-approval process!
-SOme resources are listed below for the next
+Some information sources are listed below for the next steps:

 and their faculty advisors should review the Columbia

-for definitions of “research” and “human subject,” see the CU IRB
+definitions of research and human subject, see the CU IRB